Best Investment for a Healthier World

 Caroline York

-Minister Deng was one of several notable speakers who delivered remarks at Building Health Workforce Resilience: Preparing for Tomorrow’s Climate and Health Crises, a high-level dialogue co-hosted by the Frontline Health Workers Coalition, CARE USA, Chemonics, IntraHealth International, Johnson & Johnson, Pathfinder International, Project HOPE, Living Goods, Smile Train and Seed Global Health.
-Held at the Cornell Club in New York City, on September 24, 2024, the event gathered 300 leaders, policy-makers, advocates and health workers from 70 countries, online and in person, to examine how to build a resilient, multidisciplinary health workforce that is better prepared and more able to respond to multiple stressors to the health systems.
+Hon.
+Deng was one of several notable speakers who delivered remarks at Building Health Workforce Resilience: Preparing for Tomorrow’s Climate and Health Crises, a high-level dialogue co-hosted by the Frontline Health Workers Coalition, CARE USA, Chemonics, IntraHealth International, Johnson & Johnson, Pathfinder International, Project HOPE, Living Goods, Smile Train, and Seed Global Health.
+Held at the Cornell Club in New York City, on September 24, 2024, the event gathered 300 leaders, policy-makers, advocates, and health workers from 70 countries, online and in person, to examine how to build a resilient, multidisciplinary health workforce that is better prepared and more able to respond to multiple stressors to the health systems.

-The message was clear – health workers across all cadres are overworked, undervalued and are needed more than ever to meet the needs of communities around the world.
-Speakers further emphasized the necessity of ensuring that health workers are supported and protected – both physically and mentally.
+The message was clear–health workers across all cadres are overworked, undervalued and are needed more than ever to meet the needs of communities around the world.
+Speakers further emphasized the necessity of ensuring that health workers are supported and protected–both physically and mentally.
 In her remarks, Assistant Secretary of Affairs, United States, Loyce Pace, stated the urgent need to, “Protect the workforce, and not demand more and more from them.”

 Government and multilateral leaders highlighted the need to adequately compensate health workers, as well as the social and economic benefits of investing in the health workforce.
-Dr. Sania Nishtar, CEO of Gavi, the Vaccine Alliance, noted that an estimated 6 to 7 million health workers – most of whom are women – remain unpaid or underpaid “By giving money to female healthcare workers,” said Dr. Nishtar, “you are contributing to global public good and empowering women.”
+Dr. Sania Nishtar, CEO of Gavi, the Vaccine Alliance, noted that an estimated 6 to 7 million health workers – most of whom are women – remain unpaid or underpaid “By giving money to female health care workers,” said Dr. Nishtar, “You are contributing to global public good and empowering women.”
 Echoing this sentiment, Dr. Maria Rosario Singh-Vergeire, Undersecretary of Health, Philippines, declared, “By putting cash and salary in the hands of these poor healthcare worker women, not only will you create a better health impact.”

 Minister Robert Lucien Jean-Claude Kargougou, Minister of Health, Burkina Faso, provided key insights on Burkina Faso’s approach to accounting for the health workforce in the State budget.
 He explained that the country was investing 12% of the total budget on health care, “In order to professionalize community-based health care workers, so they can be really effective in the work they are doing.”